|Cat. no. A300||GBS Detect™, 15x100mm Plate, 17ml||10 plates/bag|

 Method of Use: Medium should be brought to room temperature prior to inoculation.
 Inoculate according to standard microbiological procedures.

-1. Using a vaginal-rectal specimen, inoculate and incubate either LIM Broth (Cat. no. L57) or Strep B Carrot Broth™ (Cat. no. Z140) according to the procedures in the technical information sheets.
+1. Using a vaginal-rectal specimen, inoculate a suitable GBS enrichment broth, either non-chromogenic such as LIM Broth or a chromogenic broth such as one of the Strep B Carrot Broth™ formats, according to the procedures in the technical information sheets.

-2. Subculture all LIM Broth or color negative Strep B Carrot Broth™ to a GBS Detect™ plate.
+2. Subculture all non-chromogenic broths (such as LIM Broth) or color negative chromogenic enrichment broths (such as one of the Strep B Carrot Broth™ formats) to a GBS Detect™ plate.
 Streak inoculum in four quadrants to obtain isolated colonies.
 Note: Isolated colonies must be obtained.

 3. Incubate the GBS Detect™ plate for 18-24 hours at 35 +/- 2ºC. in an aerobic atmosphere.

-4. After 18-24 hours observe for growth of beta-hemolytic gram-positive, catalase-negative colonies.
-GBS will produce large, tranparent zones of hemolysis, with a soft edge.
+4. After 18-24 hours, observe for growth of beta-hemolytic gram-positive, catalase-negative colonies.
+Gamma-hemolytic GBS will produce large, transparent zones of hemolysis, with a soft edge on GBS Detect™.

 5. Using isolated colonies from the GBS Detect™ plate described in step 4, perform latex particle agglutination test (StrepPRO™ Grouping Kit, Cat. no. PL030HD) or other tests recommended for the detection of group B streptococci antigen following the procedure specified by the manufacturer.